NolanSmug/NolanSmug/README.md

 `Last Updated: 2024`

 My name is Nolan Cyr (he/him) and I'm from New York City.
 Currently, I am pursuing a Bachelor of Science degree in Computer Science at The University of Vermont.
-What I enjoy most about programming is that it allows us to take a difficult or complicated problem and simplify it into a logical and elegant solution.
-Additionally, I have a strong interest in mathematics and love discovering the connections between math and computer science, and how they complement one another in problem solving.
+What I enjoy most about programming is that it allows me to be as creative as I want.
+It's crazy how far you can build a project with small (or big) additions every day—even on your own.
+Additionally, I have a strong interest in mathematics and love discovering new connections between math and computer science, and how they complement one another in problem solving.

 **Language Experience**
 <div style="display: inline-block;">